About Lynx Beans

 • Weather-proof at harvest.
 Even when ripe, beans will withstand weeks of poor weather without significant losses.

-SPRING BEANS DAFM RL LIST 2024
+Spring Beans DAFM RL LIST 2026

 Green seedlings growing in soil on a farm field, under sunlight.